 - 3. RECORD FORMAT

 - 4. DISPLAY FORMATS

 - 5. ACCESS METHODS

 - 6. REPORT FORMATS

-- 7. PROGRAM DEFAULTS
+- 7. PROGRAM DEFAULTS V. 6

-ENTER SELECTION [ ] BREAK TO EXIT THIS FILE
+ENTER SELECTION [] BREAK TO EXIT THIS FILE

-This is the Main Menu for you file.
-You filename is shown at the top of the screen (represented above by filename) along with a report format selection, a display format selection, and an access method selection.
+This is the Main Menu for your file.
+You filename is shown at the top of the screen (represented above by $x \times x \times x \times x \times x$) along with a report format selection, a display format selection, and an access method selection.

 Next you see several options.
 You can look at records already created or print a report.
 You can also define or change record formats, display formats, access methods, report formats, or program defaults.
-To define record formats, press 3.
-To return to the File Selection Menu, press BREAK.
+To define record formats, press return to the File Selection Menu, press